• Skip to main content

 Adding in nutritious vegetables brings vibrant colors to the dish and more texture contrast.
 The cabbage, carrots, and onions are sliced thin so they cook quickly and blend in nicely with everything.
 The red cabbage, bean sprouts, and green onions are added at the very end of cooking to maintain color and freshness.
 The ingredients should be crisp-tender to keep their crunch with each serving.

-Pouring stir fry sauce onto noodles in a wok
+Pouring stir fry sauce onto noodles for a wok in a pan

 Chow Mein Sauce